-Clinical findings.
-Physical examination diagnosed that breath sound was coarse with no rales.
-Heart rhythm was normal, and no edema.
-Chest computed tomography (CT) (Figure 2) showed multiple nodules on the cupula pleura of the right lung.
+lung.
 Cardiac ultrasound showed moderate pulmonary hypertension with mild mitral valve regurgitation, and mild pulmonary valve regurgitation.
 Computed tomography pulmonary angiography showed right pulmonary artery embolism, with bilateral pleural effusion.
 The deep vein ultrasound of lower limbs showed no abnormalities.
 Two percutaneous lung biopsies were negative.
 Right lung biopsy was conducted under a thoracoscope at our hospital.
-Postoperative pathological biopsy (Figure 3) showed normal structure replaced by tumor cells, which were spindle-shaped, fibroblastlike and diffusely arranged.
-In addition, it showed obvious atypia with multinucleated giant cells, nuclear fission, intranuclear inclusion bodies, and pale colored cytoplasm.
+Postoperative pathological biopsy (Figure 3) showed normal structure replaced by tumor cells, which were spindle-shaped, fibroblast-like and diffusely arranged, and showed obvious atypia with multinucleated giant cells, nuclear fission, intranuclear inclusion bodies, and pale colored cytoplasm.
 Immunohistochemistry showed CK-, EMA-, Vim+, CD31++, S-100-, AACT+, a few cells were CD68+, actin+, and desmin-.
 In fact, AACT and CD68 do not refer to tumor cells, but to the surrounding stromal cells.
 Because the whole lesion is cut off when the operation is performed, there are tumors and surrounding tissues in the pathological section.